How to Recycle Electric Motors

 - Various machine tools

-These electric motors generate mechanical energy (force) through the interaction of its windings and magnetic field.
-Since electric motors themselves have been analyzed, it is imperative to be acquainted with the process.
+These electric motors generate mechanical energy (force) through the interaction of its windings and the magnetic field.
+Since electric motors themselves have been analyzed, it is important to understand the process.

 How to Recycle Electric Motors